A Woofer in Tweeter's Clothing

 A Woofer in Tweeter's Clothing is the second studio album by the American rock band Sparks.
-It was released in 1973 and includes the single "Girl from Germany".
+It was released in October 1972 and includes the single "Girl from Germany".
 It was the last release by the original five-member incarnation of Sparks.

 The album was recorded and mixed at ID Sound at La Brea and Walley Heider Studios, and produced by Thaddeus James Lowe, then Todd Rundgren's engineer and former lead singer of The Electric Prunes, receiving mixed to positive reviews.
 The artwork was photographed by Larry DuPont and Ron Mael.

 Release

-A Woofer in Tweeter's Clothing was released in 1972.
+A Woofer in Tweeter's Clothing was released in October 1972.
 It was not very successful and did not reach the Billboard 200 in the US.
 After the group's surprise success in the UK, "Girl from Germany" was belatedly released as a single there but did not chart.

 The album did, however, lead to a tour of the United Kingdom, including a residency at the Marquee in London, which, despite much heckling during performances, helped them to secure a significant cult following.
 An appearance on the BBC Television's Old Grey Whistle Test led to wider interest, regardless of a cold reception from the show's host Bob Harris.